parrisma/rfq-rag/docs/main/index.md

 ```text
 Dear François Martin, thank you for your request.
 Could you please clarify if the 18-year term is correct and intended for this ELN?
 Additionally, could you confirm the barrier level of 60% and how it applies to the structure?
 This will help ensure we provide an accurate quote.
 Best regards.
 ```

----

-## Summary

-### Upside

-With a few commodity tools it is now possible to build workflows that can

-* Extract specialist details reliably
-* Process colloquial and multilingual text
-* Explain the reasoning behind the process
-* Self assess confidence levels to manage risk and escalations in automated flows.

-### Downside

-It's a more sophisticated stack than is traditional and it consumes a significant amount more compute.